Recently I read an article published by the BBC with the title ‘Knotweed cannot be eradicated, Swansea Uni trial shows’.

 This means there is no longer a Knotweed problem at that site and construction, landscaping and gardening can continue as normal.
 Problem solved.

-We need to look at the phrase ‘Eradication’ and explore this further.
-Does eradication mean Japanese Knotweed can’t be killed?
+We need to look at the phrase ‘Removal’ and explore this further.
+Does removal mean Japanese Knotweed can’t be killed?
 Does it mean the root system (rhizome network) will vanish once treated with herbicides and the soil will be clean again?

 Japanese Knotweed can be killed using certain herbicides when treated correctly over a minimum period of 3 years.
 We have thousands of sites where we have effectively remediated Japanese Knotweed enabling development, mortgage lending and peace of mind to our clients.